 It can be helpful to have a brief list of things to keep an eye on while traveling.
 As long as these objectives are fulfilled, you could probably say that ecotourism is successful:

 - Build environmental and cultural awareness.
 The first step to doing something is by understanding what you should be doing.

 - Provide positive experiences for both visitors and hosts.
 The first one is a given, but the second one is often neglected.
-Respect the locals, their community and support them and their values.
+Respect the locals, and their community and support them and their values.

 - Provide direct financial benefits for conservation.
 If it’s real ecotourism, much of the money you’re paying will go to conservation.

 - Provide financial benefits and empowerment for local people.
-Buy local, authentic products – they’re higher quality, genuine, and they support the locals.
+Buy local, authentic products – they’re higher quality, and genuine, and they support the locals.
 This way, they get much more financial benefits than from mass tourism – even if the number of tourists is much lower.

 - Raise sensitivity to host countries’ political, environmental, and social climate.
 This is the trickiest and hardest to accomplish goal.
 It’s never easy to do, and sometimes it can be even hard to understand what it means.